JaidedAI/EasyOCR/README.md

  ([[1333, 562], [2169, 562], [2169, 709], [1333, 709]], 'Project', 0.9557611346244812)]
 ```

+There are optional arguments for readtext function, `decoder` can be 'greedy'(default), 'beamsearch', or 'wordbeamsearch'.
+For 'beamsearch' and 'wordbeamsearch', you can also set `beamWidth` (default=5).
+Bigger number will be slower but can be more accurate.
+For multiprocessing, you can set set `workers` and `batch_size`.
+Current version converts image into grey scale for recognition model.
+So contrast can be an issue.
+You can try playing with `contrast_ths`, `adjust_contrast` and `filter_ths`.

 See full documentation at https://jaided.ai/read/doc

 ## To be implemented